oprypin/crsfml/docs/tutorials/window/inputs.md

 ## Joystick

-The class that provides access to the joysticks' states is [Joystick]({{book.api}}/Joystick.html).
+The class that provides access to the joysticks' states is [SF::Joystick][].
 Like the other classes in this tutorial, it only contains class methods.

 Joysticks are identified by their index (0 to 7, since SFML supports up to 8 joysticks).
-Therefore, the first argument of every class method of [Joystick]({{book.api}}/Joystick.html) is the index of the joystick that you want to query.
+Therefore, the first argument of every class method of [SF::Joystick][] is the index of the joystick that you want to query.

 You can check whether a joystick is connected or not: